0kasama/week-4-Version-Control/README.md

+week 4 homework
-generate random numbers and classify between even and odd using javascript
+generate random numbers and classify between even and odd using JavaScript.